External Review Process

 Consumer health appeals and external review

 Under Missouri law, you have the right to appeal the insurance company’s decision to deny your treatment.
-This is an opportunity for you or your provider to provide additional information to your insurance company or clear up any miscommunications about your treatment.
+This is an opportunity for you or your provider to give additional information to your insurance company or clear up any miscommunications about your treatment.

 Here is what you need to know: